 Recovery Console is a built-in feature in most Windows OS that allows users to fix system issues.
 It makes use of commands to solve the errors.
-You can use this using the Windows XP Setup CD and are also using Windows XP or at least have it installed in your PC.
+You can use this using the Windows XP Setup CD and are also using Windows XP or at least have it installed on your PC.
 This may be the most ideal method if you’re not running the newer editions of Windows.

 There are plenty of diagnostic and repair utilities you can make use of.
 These are usually made by PC users and other companies.
-You may use this step if you can’t get hold of new versions of Windows to make your own repair discs.
+You may use this step if you can’t get hold of new versions of Windows to make your repair discs.

-Simply selecting all your files in a drive and permanently deleting them might not work.
+Simply select all your files in a drive and permanently deleting them might not work.
 Using a data destruction program ensures you’re wiping your drive of all the data it contains.
 This leaves you with a good-as-new drive.
 It may also be seen as a factory reset.